louisfb01/start-machine-learning/README.md

     * [Math for Machine Learning - Weights & Biases](https://www.youtube.com/playlist?list=PLD80i8An1OEGZ2tYimemzwC3xqkU0jKUg) - YouTube Playlist
     * [The spelled-out intro to neural networks and backpropagation: building micrograd](https://youtu.be/VMj-3S1tku0) - YouTube Video by Andrej Karpathy

+Another easy **way to get started and keep learning is by listening to podcasts** in your spare time.
+Driving to work, on the bus, or having trouble falling asleep?
+Listen to some AI podcasts to get used to the terms and patterns, and learn about the field through inspiring stories!
+I invite you to follow a few of the best I personally prefer, like [Lex Fridman](https://open.spotify.com/show/2MAi0BvDc6GTFvKFPXnkCL), [Machine Learning Street Talk](https://open.spotify.com/show/02e6PZeIOdpmBGT9THuzwR), and obviously, my podcast: [What's AI by Louis Bouchard](https://open.spotify.com/show/4rKRJXaXlClkDyInjHkxq3), where you will learn about incredibly talented people in the field with inspiring stories sharing the knowledge they worked so hard to gather.

 ## Follow free online courses on YouTube<a name="youtubecourses"></a>
 ### Follow free online courses on YouTube